 Abel Buell moved to New Haven in 1770 and went to work for a cartographer.
 He also used a minting machine he invented to mint the State of Connecticut’s first pennies.

 After the American Revolution he created the first American-made map of the United States, which he called A New and correct Map of the United States of North America Layd down from the latest Observations and best Authorities agreeable to the Peace of 1783.
 It was the first map of the newly independent United States compiled, printed, and published in America by an American.
+Today, only seven known copies exist.

 In 1800, the State of Connecticut sent him to England, ostensibly to buy copper but really to investigate textile machinery.
 He made enough money and learned enough to return to Connecticut and build one of the first textile mills in New Haven.